 Most people prune the dragon fruits after they have set fruits.
 This is usually the fall season.
 Depending on where you are located, this can be November or May.

 Before flowering, if you notice some small shoots on the plants, prune them off.
 At this stage, we want to focus the energy on nourishing the mama flower & the baby fruit.
-So little suckers (small branches that suck away nutrients) may need to go for now.
+So, the little suckers (small branches that suck away nutrients) may need to go for now.

 In spring, small light green branches will shoot out a lot.
-If your trees are young, then let them shoot out.
-If there are quite a lot for one main stem to carry, prune off some smaller branches.
+If your dragon fruit vines are young, then let them shoot out.
+If there are quite a lot for one main branch to carry, prune off some smaller branches.

-Here are some numbers of branches one dragon fruit plant has on average over the years:
+Here are the branches one dragon fruit plant has on average over the years:

-When pruning, choose lighter green branches & leave the darker green branches.
-The darker ones are usually the older ones with the maturity level to bear fruits.
-If it's the first year of your dragon fruit, cut the top off.
+When pruning, choose lighter green branches & leave the darker green branches alone.
+The darker ones are usually the more mature ones that can bear fruits.
+If it's the first year of your dragon fruit, you can cut a bit of the top of the branch off.
 This can induce more branches shooting out from that one stem.

-Consider tipping the tree.
+Also, consider tipping the plant.
 Tipping is like cutting off the pointy end of the branch.
 This makes the plants a little bit "angry".
-For survival & reproduction, it may produce more fruits as a response.
+For survival & reproduction, it may produce more branches and thus more fruits in response.

 Share or pin this post!